-Data-enabled learning and competitive advantage
+Data-enabled learning, network effects and competitive advantage

 With machine learning firms are continuously improving their products via customer data (often in real time).
 How much competitive advantage do firms get from this type of learning?